November 7th - Pomona, California -

 We're in we're in!!!!
 We get to race tomorrow.
 Hoorrrayyy!!!
 Wow what an emotional roller coaster final qualifying was.
 A couple different teams in the top ten

-points category didn't make it in for tomorrow's race so this will be very interesting.
-The points are so close between the top three guys in this bracket so
+points category didn't make it in for tomorrow's race, so this will be very interesting.
+The points are so close between the top three guys in this bracket which

-these next five races will make it or break it for all of us.
-Tomorrow is sure to be a very exciting day.
+makes these next five races a make it or break it issue for us.
+Tomorrow is sure to be an exciting day.
 Let's hope the Budweiser team makes in a few rounds.

 October 23rd - Las Vegas, Nevada -